Your Staff Information

 Membership

-We will continue to hold some personal information about you as a staff member of Sherwood Forest Hospitals NHS Foundation Trust via a secured third party online database run by Civica.
+We will continue to hold some personal information about you as a volunteer member of Sherwood Forest Hospitals NHS Foundation Trust via a secured third-party online database run by Civica.
 This enables us to fulfil our legal requirement to maintain a membership of the Trust, ensure this membership is representative of the people we serve, and run elections for Trust Governors.

 If you no longer wish to be a Trust member and do not wish to receive any further updates from us, then please email your name and address to sfh-tr.communications@nhs.net, with a message saying you wish to unsubscribe.
 You can also call 01623 672294.